U.S. health department asks labs to add demographic data to COVID-19 results

 (Reuters) - U.S. laboratories testing patients for COVID-19 are required to report data such as a patient’s age and ethnicity along with test results, the U.S. Department of Health and Human Services (HHS) said on Thursday.

-The move aims to better understand why the respiratory illness affects certain demographics such as racial minorities and older Americans more severely than others, the HSS said in a statement.
+The move aims to better understand why the respiratory illness affects certain demographics such as racial minorities and older Americans more severely than others, the HHS said in a statement.

 “As the country begins to reopen, access to clear and accurate data is essential to communities and leadership for making decisions critical to a phased reopening,” the HHS said.